Business briefcase: New jobs, promotions, awards and news

 Names and faces

-Megan Murgel has been promoted to consumer loan officer at Ascent Bank.
-Murgel has a long work history with First Security Bank of Helena, now Ascent Bank.
-She started working for the bank on a part-time basis while in high school.
-After graduating with a degree from the University of Montana – Western, she became a full-time bank employee.
-She has worked in a variety of positions including teller, loan processor and credit analyst.
+Lis Olsen, has joined Great West Engineering as part of the natural resources group and will be based out of the Helena office.
+Olsen graduated in May 2020 from Montana State University with a B.S. in civil engineering with a bio-resources emphasis.

-Matt Blassic, has joined Great West Engineering as a GIS technician and will be based out of the Helena office.
-Blassic graduated in May 2020 from the University of Montana with a B.S. in geography and a certificate in GIS technologies.
-He has two-plus years of experience in GIS, working previously with both the U.S. Forest Service as well as the state of Montana’s Department of Natural Resources and Conservation.
+Kyle Myhre, EI, has joined Robert Peccia and Associates’ Water and Wastewater Group as an engineering designer/construction technician.
+Myhre is a Montana native and recent graduate of Montana State University, where he earned a Bachelor of Science degree in civil engineering.
+While at MSU, he worked as an operator and crew leader for Rivers Landscaping in Belgrade.
+During the summer prior to his senior year, Myhre held an internship with Interstate Engineering Inc. in Sidney and gained hands-on engineering experience performing construction observation for a water and sewer line installation, performed flow testing, and assisted with a resurfacing design.

-Parker Stenersen, has joined Great West Engineering as part of the transportation group and will be based out of the Helena office.
-Stenersen graduated in May 2020 from Carroll College with a B.S. in civil engineering and has two years of experience in hydrologic and hydraulic modeling for Union Pacific Railroad Bridges.
+Myhre actively serves as a sergeant and squad leader in the Montana National Guard, Unit A co.1-163rd CAB, in Belgrade.

 News and notes